cue-lang/cuelang.org/hugo/content/en/docs/howto/use-the-built-in-function-close/index.md

 ---
-title: Using the builtin function "close" to close a struct
+title: Using the built-in function "close" to close a struct
 tags:
 - language
 - commented cue